 The waterway remains uncovered until Square Frédéric-Lemaître.
 From there to the Arsenal basin (past the Place de la Bastille), the canal disappears into an underpass.
 Built by Baron Haussmann in 1860-1862, the tunnel is 1,854 metre long.

-The canal is crossed by romantic Venetian-style iron footbridges dating from the second half of the 19th century.
+Romantic Venetian-style iron footbridges dating from the second half of the 19th century cross the canal.
 Two swing bridges and two fixed bridges for cars span the uncovered part of the canal.

 Barges and pleasure boats still navigate the locks on the canal, especially cruise boats aimed for tourists.